codeset-projects/portable-tricks/README.md

 Now it works!

-codeset provides a reflection based ClassDefinitionBuilder [INSERT REFERENCE].
+codeset provides a reflection based ClassDefinitionBuilder in https://github.com/codeset-projects/portable-util.
 It will reflect on a class and build the class definition during configuration including the above logic.